Louise-Élisabeth of France: Duchess of Parma

-In the Treaty of Aix-la-Chapelle which ended the War of the Austrian Succession, Empress Maria Theresa ceded the duchies of Parma, Piacenza and Guastalla to Ferdinand VI of Spain.
-At Louis XV's instigation, Philip was created Duke of Parma.
+In the Treaty of Aix-la-Chapelle (1748) which ended the War of the Austrian Succession, Empress Maria Theresa ceded the duchies of Parma, Piacenza and Guastalla to Ferdinand VI of Spain.
+At Louis XV's instigation, Philip was created duke of Parma.

 Élisabeth was pleased with her new position, however, she felt it necessary to obtain an income independent of Spain, so she left for the French court with the ambition to secure an income from her father.

-Élisabeth was met in Choisy by her twin and her brother the Dauphin.
-She arrived in Versailles on the 11 December 1748 with a retinue composed of her camarera mayor the Marquise de Lcyde, her secretary of state the Duque de Monteiano as major domo-in-chief, and three maids-of-honour.
+Élisabeth was met at the Château de Choisy by her twin and her brother the Dauphin.
+She arrived in Versailles on the 11 December 1748 with a retinue composed of her camarera mayor the Marquise de Lcyde, her secretary of state the Duke of Montellano as major domo-in-chief, and three maids-of-honour.
 The French court was amazed over her lack of pomp; it was said that she did not appear to own more clothes than those she had brought with her from France nine years earlier.
 She was described as clever, quick and practical, with a robust strength of mind, and efficiently focused on state affairs.
 A courtier described Élisabeth as "charming" with "piercing eyes" that "express(ed) intelligence" while another, less sympathetic observer claimed she looked like a "well-endowed young woman, matured by motherhood".
-During her stay at Versailles, she spent most of her time with her father the king, who visited her several times daily via a private staircase to discuss business with her.
+During her stay at Versailles, she spent most of her time with her father the King, who visited her several times daily via a private staircase to discuss business with her while she also regularly visited her mother Queen Marie Leszczyńska in her own apartments to whom she maintained an affectionate relationship and correspondence when she was in Spain and later in Parma.
 She successfully achieved her goal when her father granted two hundred thousand francs for the Duke of Parma.
 Her strong will and influence on her father reportedly worried his maîtresse-en-titre, Madame de Pompadour.
 When she left Versailles on 18 October 1749, she brought a French retinue of followers, a trousseau and so many gowns that D’Argenson commented that her journey had cost the State twelve hundred thousand livres.